adityamarella/NNChess/README.md

 NNChess
 =======

-Building a chess engine using neuralnetwork
+Building a chess engine using NeuralNetworks